Course Outline

 • Router security testing tools

-Module 11: Hardening Operating System Security
+Module 11: Hardening Operating Systems Security for Government

-• Windows security best practices
+• Windows security features

 • Objects and permissions management